trumpf-code/Trumpf.Coparoo.Playwright/PATTERN.md

 ## How can we benefit from this approach?
 Recall that web browser render pages into a [DOM tree](https://en.wikipedia.org/wiki/Document_Object_Model) wherein each node is an object, e.g. a control, page or layout element.
 Automating a web page with Playwright-like tools thus boils down to
 1. *finding* nodes of pages and controls the test interacts with, and
 1. *invoking* certain operations on these nodes, like clicking it or retrieving its text.

-As an example, `WebElement user = driver.findElement(By.id("User"));` will start from the browser tab node `driver` and search for the first occurrence of a node with `id` set to `User`.
+As an example, `ILocator user = page.Locator("[id='User']");` will start from the browser page and search for the first occurrence of a node with `id` set to `User`.

 ### Why not searching in the most obvious way?
 One way to search for nodes is to specify the entire search path from the browser tab node and just start searching from that node over and over again.